You're Under Arrest (manga)

 You're Under Arrest (逮捕しちゃうぞ, Taiho Shichauzo) is a Japanese manga series written and illustrated by Kōsuke Fujishima.
 It was serialized in Kodansha's seinen manga magazines Morning Party Zōkan and Morning from 1986 through 1992.
 It centers on a fictional police station in Sumida, Tokyo, as its officers tackle everyday criminals while keeping people safe.
-It mixes both drama and action with humor.

 The chapters of You're Under Arrest have been collected in seven tankōbon volumes by Kodansha.
 The manga has been adapted into three television seasons, three OVA series and a film, all animated by Studio Deen.
 The series also spawned a live-action drama special starring Misaki Ito and Sachie Hara.
 The show has received positive reviews from critics.

 Story

 The series follows Natsumi Tsujimoto and Miyuki Kobayakawa, two female officers of the Tokyo Metropolitan Police Department.
 They are stationed at the fictional Bokuto Police Station located at Sumida, Tokyo.
 The series is largely episodic, and it focuses on the interaction between the main characters and the humorous supporting cast.

 The majority of the series takes place in the Greater Tokyo Area.
 However, the site where the Bokuto Police Station is supposed to be does not exist in the Sumida Ward.
 In reality, the Bokuto Hospital takes its place.